Konsolidate-eu/solid-auth/README.md

 This project demonstrates the Solid Authentication process (OAuth2 - OIDC as specified in the [Solid OIDC Primer](https://solid.github.io/solid-oidc/primer/)) combined with [Spring Boot](https://spring.io/projects/spring-boot) and [Spring Security](https://spring.io/projects/spring-security)).

 You can find extra explanation for this repository in the [document](https://www.konsolidate.eu/stories/solid-spring) we posted on the Konsolidate website.

-Ramark: this code is not tested for production.
+Remark: this code is not tested for production.

 ## ⚡ Requirements
 - [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)